verhas/BLOG/exception_no_stack/ARTICLE.md

 ## Introduction

 In this article we will talk about exceptions and what we can and should do with Java exceptions.
-The simplest case is to throw one and then to catch it, but there are more complex situations, like setting a cause or suppressed exceptions.
+The simplest case is to throw one and then catch it, but there are more complex situations, like setting a cause or suppressed exceptions.
 We will look at these possibilities, and a bit more.
 To discover the possibilities we will develop a simple application and step-by-step we will create four versions developing the application further and further using more and more exception handling possibilities.
 The source code is available in the repository: